 2.168 Enamel ― One of the class of finishes obtained by melting siliceous materials.
 The term is also used in the paint industry to describe pigmented varnishes which simulate in appearance, the flow, smoothness and gloss of ‘vitreous enamels’.
 The same broad definition applies to ‘enamel paint’ and ‘hard gloss paint’, although all these three may differ in degree in respect of one or more properties, such as flow, smoothness, gloss, opacity and in the retention of these properties on ageing.

-2.169 Enamel Paint ― See ‘enamel’.
+2.169 Enamel Paint ― See ‘enamel’

 2.170 Epoxide Equivalent ― This is the mass of resin in grams which contains one gram chemical equivalent of epoxy.
 Epoxide equivalent is determined by reacting a known quantity of resin with a known quantity of hydrochloric acid and back titrating the remaining acid to determine its consumption.

-2.171 Epoxy Paint ― A paint based on epoxy resin ( see also ‘resin’ ).
+2.171 Epoxy Paint ― A paint based on epoxy resin ( see ‘resin’ )

-2.171 Epoxy Resin ― Reaction product generally of epichlorohydrin and bisphenol A. Certain special types of epoxy resins are produced by addition polymerization of monomers, namely, glycidyl acrylates ( see also resin ) .
+2.171 Epoxy Resin ― Reaction product generally of epichlorohydrin and bisphenol A. Certain special types of epoxy resins are produced by addition polymerization of monomers, namely, glycidyl acrylates ( see resin ) .

 2.172 Epoxy Esters ― Fatty acid esters of epoxy resins.